nimble-training/nimble-envr-workshop-2018/README.md

 All materials for the workshop are here.
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/paciorek/nimble-envr-2018/archive/master.zip).

-You can see logistical information and an overview of the workshop content [here](overview.Rmd).
+You can see logistical information and an outline of the workshop content [here](overview.Rmd).

 Given we have just a few hours in the short course, I would like all attendees to do a little bit of preparation beforehand if at all possible.
 Please follow these instructions **before** arriving at the short course.